Tiger Stadium In-Stadium Policies

 Policy: LSU encourages fans to be courteous of other fans in choosing to stand during games.
 Spontaneous reaction to plays or significant events is expected and encouraged.
 Continued standing during game action when other fans are sitting is discouraged and will be addressed by LSU Event Staff if complaints from other fans are reasonable and continuous.

 Reason: Common courtesy dictates that fans should not block the view of other fans who are seated during game action.
+Please be respectful of those around you so all fans may enjoy the game.

 Reason: Night games are a tradition at Tiger Stadium, and LSU will play games at night when possible.
 However, as a member of the SEC, LSU is obligated to cooperate with the league office in moving start times for television.

 Policy: The throwing of objects from the stands is strictly prohibited and is cause for immediate ejection.
-Also, fans may not go onto the playing field at any time before, during or after games.

 Policy: All persons, regardless of age, must present a ticket for admission to Tiger Stadium.